Points of interest and attractions in Malaga

-If you are reading this you might be thinking about coming to the south of Spain in a short or medium period of time for holiday or for any other reason.
+If you are reading this you might be thinking about coming to the south of Spain.
 We are going to explain what are the main points of interest in Malaga, monuments and ideas about top things to do in Malaga.

 Autumn, ideal for cultural tourism

 The months of October and November are perfect to discover typical Andalusian villages.
 If nature and outdoor exercise sounds good to you then hiking or trekking is an option to take in consideration.

 Other recommendations about top attractions to visit over autumn months are: Gibralfaro Castle, Picasso Museum or Roman Theatre among others...

 The climate in autumn is good enough for you to enjoy any activity, remember that there are many activities available also for Halloween.

 Winter...what can you do?

 Even though in the middle of winter it is usually cold, the weather and temperature is mild when compared to the North of Spain and Europe.
 Consider Malaga for your city break as a weekend getaway or a long-term holiday.

 You can enjoy Malaga region at any time.
 While this is true consider bringing some winter clothes if coming for New Year's Eve or around that date.
 It can be cold throughout the early morning or the night.